iboss21/lxr-ranch/README.md

 - Report bugs and issues
 - Suggest feature improvements
 - Share configuration optimizations
-- Contribute code improvements

 ---

 ## 🎆 Credits & License

-**Rex Ranch v2.0** - A comprehensive ranching simulation for RedM
+**Rex Ranch v2.0.x** - A comprehensive ranching simulation for RedM

-Built for the RedM community with ❤️
+Built by RexShack for the RedM community with ❤️

 *Transform your server into the ultimate Wild West ranching experience!* 🤠🐄🌾